S-I-R-E-N-Team-203-EGR-314/S.I.R.E.N-Team-203-EGR-314.github.io/DesignIdeation.md

 Key Features Highlighted:
 The Pole will extend 6 ft into the air to allow both sensors to collect the necessary data.
 The screen attached to the hub will report what the sensors read.

+## Team Roles for this

+Payton & Kyle: Finalized the design

+Ryan & Abel: Generated ideas